 Sanders visited Nicagagua, by the way, in 1985.
 The anti-Sandinista side was a nun-murdering, authoritarian militia.
 There was no centrist third party waiting in the wings to take power as a compromise; Daniel Ortega had soundly defeated the closest thing to an opposition in the previous year’s first democratic election in Nicaragua in decades.

 1985 was also the year that the Iran-Contra scandal started; in other words, Sanders turned out to be right.
-During his interview with reporter Sydney Embers, Sanders said that his opinion on Nicaraguan president Daniel Ortega had changed in the intervening decades, as Sanders said he was “very concerned about the anti-democratic policies of the Ortega government.”
+During his interview with reporter Sydney Ember, Sanders said that his opinion on Nicaraguan president Daniel Ortega had changed in the intervening decades, as Sanders said he was “very concerned about the anti-democratic policies of the Ortega government.”
 So essentially, the complaint here boils down to Sanders not being able to tell the future—a rich objection coming from, well, Jonathan Chait.

 For Chait, however, being right is less important than The Way It’ll Play.